agrocrypto/agrocrypto/README.md

-AGRO Crypto Commodities - Blockchain Revolutionizing Agriculture [AGRO Logo]
+AgroCrypto Platform - Blockchain Revolutionizing Agriculture [AGRO Logo]
 Introduction:
 AGRO Crypto Commodities is a groundbreaking blockchain platform empowering the agriculture sector.
 With seamless cross-border trading, smart contracts, and carbon credits integration, we revolutionize how commodities are traded globally.